silvelo/raspbot/README.md

 Raspbot is a simple program to listen Telegram bot channel.
 Programmed in Javascript and use [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api#new_TelegramBot_new) to make the calls to API

+This program was tested on Raspberry Pi B+ , with raspbian and node v4.2.1

 ####**Prerequisites**

 - [Telegram bot](https://core.telegram.org/bots)